Painting Safety · 2–5 min toolbox talk

 Safety Reminders

-- Reposition ladders frequently.
+- Reposition ladders instead of overreaching.

 Ask the Crew